Stabilize Your Future: Salesforce Trailhead is Free and Here to Help

 Salesforce Trailhead is an online training and development platform that covers a broad range of topics.
 They offer direction on where to start and paths or ‘trails’ to move forward based on an individual’s interests and goals.
 You can follow a learning trail or create your own path, and learning is done at an individual’s own pace.

-The courses and modules are presented in a gamification style of learning, making them more fun or game like than traditional learning methods.
+The courses and modules are presented in a gamification style of learning, making them more fun or game-like than traditional learning methods.
 You gain points, get badges, and earn credentials as you learn.
-Everything is tracked as you go, making it easy to revisit what you’ve learned and share with employers or potential employers.
+Everything is tracked as you go, making it easy to revisit what you’ve learned and share it with employers or potential employers.

 Free courses on Trailhead include topics such as:

 - Career Development Planning

 - Salesforce Einstein Basics

 You might be asking if it’s any good, why is it free?
 In 2014 Salesforce launched Trailhead as an online learning platform to give people the training they need to start a Salesforce career.
 In other words, where Salesforce gains more people being qualified to do the jobs they create, the Salesforce Trailhead user gains frequently updated learning opportunities and valuable skills—which can go beyond Salesforce employment.

 That being said, coming from a Salesforce background, I know it’s a solid option if someone is looking for a job or career.
 Salesforce has predicted it will create more than 4.2 million jobs between 2019 and 2024.